eyaldahari/blog/content/post/es-reindex.md

 - Add more complicated mappings to types
 - There are more..

-This means creating a new index, add new settings, apply it with new mappings and all needed functionality.

 The simplest way to apply these changes to your existing data is to
 reindex:  create a new index with the new settings and copy all of your documents from the old index to the new index.

 One of the advantages of the `_source` field is that you already have the whole document available to you in Elasticsearch itself.
 You don't have to rebuild your index from the database, which is usually much slower.
+Elasticsearch uses that for re-indexing

 #Start Reindexing
 - Create a new index named _new_library_ and add all relevant settings